Quick Summary: South Lake Tahoe VHR Rules

 Under Ordinance 2025-1200, the city distinguishes between two main zones for VHR permitting.
 The Tourist Core (around the casino corridor and Heavenly Village area) has the most permissive rules, with permits broadly available and higher occupancy allowances.

 Important: VHR permits are NOT transferable to new owners.
 If a property is sold, the new owner must apply for a fresh permit under the current rules.
+Permits may only be transferred into a family trust for estate planning where the owner is a trustee.
 The Tahoe Keys area remains a popular STR neighborhood.

 Taxes & Fees